meerens/dataviz-datawalking/README.md

 ## My #datawalking data visualizations <br>
-Tools I used to collect the data: https://datawalking.com/
+Tools used to collect the data: https://datawalking.com/